kagepark/kmisc/README.md

 But, this is develope version.
 So, suddenly it will be big change when I got some more good idea.
 I re-groupped to library.
-and change name to kmisc
+and change name to klib

 # Custom Dictionary Class